Partner with Purpose

 For example, our partnership with Viridor, a recycling, resource and waste management company in the UK, allows us to bring extra PCR capacity to the UK to meet our plastics goals.
 Together with our local resource management consultant, Nextek, the three of us worked to develop detectable black plastic packaging for Unilever’s TRESemmé and Lynx brands, allowing for previously undetectable black plastics to be picked-up by recycling plant scanners.
 The innovation means that around a further 2,500 tonnes of plastic bottles could now potentially be sorted and sent for recycling each year.

 We rely on our partners to promote speed and simplicity in how we work.
 Unilever’s segmented portfolio allows us to quickly adapt to new channel landscapes and customer needs, creating joint value with our partners.

-We aim to support our partners’ growth potential by building capacity in emerging markets and some of the world’s fastest growing regions, looking for joint opportunities to drive efficiency of supply, investing in cutting-edge technology, leveraging innovation and fostering continuous development of new capabilities.
+We aim to support our partners’ growth potential by building capacity in emerging markets and some of the world’s fastest growing regions, looking for joint opportunities to drive efficiency of supply, invest in cutting-edge technology, leverage innovation and foster continuous development of new capabilities.

 Unilever Partner with Purpose Awards

 As part of the Unilever Partner with Purpose launch in December 2020, Unilever launched the UPWP Awards.

 The annual programme is designed to acknowledge the outstanding work and achievements of Unilever’s partners and the collaborative relationships that deliver the mutual sustainable growth we seek.

 We want to work with partners who share our purpose and values.
 Our Responsible Sourcing Policy (RSP) embodies our commitment to conduct business with integrity, openness and respect for universal human rights and sets out the standards we expect of all our partners.